History d'Istrie

 28 juin 1919

 At the end of the First World War, a peace treaty is signed between Germany and the Allies.
-Sanctions against Germany and its Axis allies are taken, leading to territorial reshuffles and the break-up of the German, Austro-Hungarian and Ottoman empires.
+Sanctions against Germany and its Axis allies are taken, leading to territorial reshuffles and the break-up of the German, Austro-Hungarian and Ottoman Empires.

 12 septembre 1919

-Capture of Fiume (Rijeka)
+Fiume outlet (Rijeka)

 Important Croatian territories were allocated to Italy, including Istria, but not Fiume, which reverted to the kingdom of Serbs, Croats and Slovenes.
 In reaction, the Italian military writer, the fascist Gabriele D'Annunzio, occupied the town with his militia for almost a year.